faubsam/C1---Azure-Infrastructure-Operations/project/README.md

 ```

 #### Deploying the Terraform template
+***Use the variables.tf file to customize the deployment parameters, or use the command line to specify values if the default values provided do not fit the requirements.

 Run terraform plan to ensure there are no errors and to create the .plan file:
 ```bash
 terraform plan -out solution.plan